DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

-This folder contains C# and R code that was used to do the main analyzes in our manuscript "Multiscale mapping of transcriptomic signatures for cardiotoxic drugs" that is currently available as a preprint (10.1101/2021.11.02.466774).<br>
+This folder contains C# and R code that was used to do the main analyses in our manuscript "Multiscale mapping of transcriptomic signatures for cardiotoxic drugs" that is currently available as a preprint (10.1101/2021.11.02.466774).<br>
 <br>
 --------------------------------------------------------------------------------<br>
 <br>